rewindio/github-action-eb-deploy/README.md

 ## Release Management

-You may skip this section unless you are working on developing the action yourself.
+You may skip this section unless you are working on developing this project's action yourself.

 ### Version Numbering